containerum/containerum-docs/content/kubernetes/installation/3kubernetes-configuration-files.md

 {{< / highlight >}}
 ```

 ### Create a kube-controller-manager configuration file
+Create a kubeconfig file for `kube-controller-manager`:

 ```bash
 {{< highlight bash >}}